-This creamy Russian dressing recipe is effortless to prepare and is perfect for topping sandwiches, salads, or even dipping fries!
+This creamy homemade Russian dressing recipe is effortless to prepare and is the perfect sauce for topping sandwiches, salads, or even dipping fries!

 In classic American style, today we are looking at a Russian dressing, that has very little to do with Russia.
 Yeah, it is pretty much just like French fries aren't French, and Baked Alaska has nothing to do with getting our 49th state high.
 So what is the deal with this once popular dressing?

-Russian Dressing is actually an American-made salad dressing first mentioned in the early 1900s.
-Most commonly this dressing is prepared with mayo, ketchup, horseradish, relish, and seasonings, however, many variations exist.
+Russian Dressing is actually an American creation first mentioned in the early 1900s.
+Most commonly this salad dressing is prepared with a base of mayonnaise, ketchup, horseradish, relish, and seasonings, however, many variations exist.
 It is quite similar to Thousand Island dressing, the popular southern Comeback Sauce, and even Big Mac Sauce.

 The origin of the "Russian" name is largely lost to history.
 No one quite knows why it is called Russian dressing.
 Some speculate it is due to Russians' love of pickles, or even the color of the dressing.
-However, the most common explanation is the name was simply a marketing gimmick to make it sound exotic.
+However, the most common explanation is the name was simply a marketing gimmick to make the original recipe sound exotic.

 Are Russian Dressing and Thousand Island The Same?

 Thousand island dressing is often credited with replacing Russian dressing in popularity and in use.
-Though both feature a mixture of mayo, ketchup, and relish, Thousand Island is noticeably different from Russian dressing in that it is sweeter and less spicy.
+Although both feature a mixture of mayo, ketchup, and relish, Thousand Island has a key distinction from Russian dressing in that it is sweeter and less spicy.

-Typically, Thousand Island dressing is served on Reuben sandwiches and Russian dressing is paired with the rather similar hot pastrami sandwich.
-However, the two can be used interchangeably, as desired.
+Typically, Thousand Island dressing is served on the classic Reuben sandwich and Russian salad dressing is paired with the rather similar hot pastrami sandwich with rye bread and Swiss cheese.
+However, the two can be used interchangeably as a sandwich spread, if desired.

 How to Make Russian Dressing